jumaffre/rpi-webcam-lite/README.md

 Secure real-time camera stream for Raspberry Pi, in the browser (written in Go).

 Main features:
-- Simple setup: connect a camera to your Raspberry Pi and start the server in one simple command with Docker
+- Simple setup and minimal configuration: connect a camera to your Raspberry Pi and start the server in one simple command with Docker
-- Secure HTTPS with Let's Encrypt certificates and Google OAuth authentication
+- Secure HTTPs with Let's Encrypt certificates and Google OAuth authentication

 ## Setup and Start